IzetopeDev/BusTimingTracker/README.md

 # !!NOTE!!
 This project is nowhere near complete just yet!
 There are still many things I'm exploring, learning, and experimenting with!
-Thus, do not be suprised when you enter the Google Sheets and see basically nothing...
+Thus, do not be surprised when you enter the Google Sheets and see basically nothing...

 # Bus Timing Tracker Link
 [Bus Timing Tracker](https://docs.google.com/spreadsheets/d/1Apb95Xw1qqeouJU-L0WIr8zJ_en52HqWy_jPBESWrog/edit?usp=sharing)